- Which companies offer the cheapest non-owner car insurance in West Virginia?

 Non-owner vs. traditional car insurance

-For example, non-owner car insurance in West Virginia doesn't pay for damages to the car you're driving or any injuries you sustain.
-Owner car insurance can include collision and comprehensive coverage to pay for vehicle damages.
+For example, non-owner car insurance in West Virginia doesn't cover damage to the car you're driving or your injuries.
+Standard car insurance may include collision and comprehensive coverage to help pay for car repairs.

 | Non-owners state minimum policy | $367 |